 I'd say it's more likely that this is just the way they are - excellent!
 At the time of this writing, they'd been in business for almost 30 years, have an A+ rating with the Better Business Bureau, and a perfect 5-star rating on Trip Advisor.

-If you're interested in going on a guided hike like we did, you can get more information on Hike Maui pricing and reservations on the Barefoot Tours site.
+If you're interested in going on a guided hike like we did, you can get more information on pricing and reservations for Hike Maui and other options on the Barefoot Tours site.

 There are also other shorter hikes available with this company - you can see those on the site also.